techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 **pathMatch** is used to specify the matching strategy **full** or **prefix**. **full** means that the whole URL's path needs to match by the matching algorithm. **prefix** means the first route where path matches the start of the URL will be chosen.
 In the case of empty paths if we don't set the **full** matching strategy then we won't get the desired behavior as any path starts with an empty string.

-## Angular Routing, Step 9: Adding Navigation Links
+##    Step 9: Adding Navigation Links

 The last thing you need to do is to add the navigation links that take you from one component to another.